DigiByte-Core/digibyteprojects/app/views/home/faq.html.md

 Also if a fundraiser is clearly misbehaving the website and the supporter can decide to return the funds.
 If the website itself is misbehaving (a very bad policy change, abandoned, hacked...) the fundraiser and the supporter can decide to move the funds elsewhere.

 ### Decentralization
-Digis4Commits can probably run completely decentralized, maybe on its own blockchain.
+DigiByteProjects can probably run completely decentralized, maybe on its own blockchain.
 But this will require a lot of thoughts.
 For now we focus on more practical things, but decentralization is certainly an ultimate goal.

 Multi-signature will already be a big step toward decentralization.

 ### Other
 We will also improve the various tools provided by the website:
-* add new recipients the fundraisers can distribute funds to: all the people involved in a GitHub issue, another Digis4Commits project, a Reddit user, etc.
+* add new recipients the fundraisers can distribute funds to: all the people involved in a GitHub issue, another DigiByteProjects project, a Reddit user, etc.
 * project categorization, tags, sorting, filtering, etc.
 * browsing the history of projects (description changes, distribution changes, etc).
 The data are already there but just not displayed.
 * etc.

-What measures have been taken to secure the funds on Digis4Commits?
+What measures have been taken to secure the funds on DigiByteProjects?
 -----------------------------------------------------------------
 The project funds are isolated in different accounts in the wallet, so if someone ever finds a way to distribute more funds than the project balance, DigiByte will not take the funds from another project and will refuse the transaction.
 Projects with a high balance have a part of its funds moved to cold storage.
 The website runs in an isolated virtual server running only this service.
 There's an <%= link_to "audit page", audit_path %> that shows the status of all project accounts.

-When multisignatures are implemented Digis4Commits will not have direct the control over the funds (see above).
+When multisignatures are implemented DigiByteProjects will not have direct the control over the funds (see above).